By Massimo Di Chiara, founder of Vi3ecoding — 11+ years in web, 100+ client projects shipped.

 Based on this brief, propose a 5-page sitemap with the goal of each page and the key sections inside it.

 You'll get something like Home, About, Services, Case Studies, Contact — each broken into the sections it needs.
+Push back on anything generic.
+If ChatGPT proposes a "Features" page for a service business, ask for a "What you get" page instead.

 Step 3: Write the copy